If You’ve Experienced Pregnancy-Based Discrimination at Your Work, Give Us a Call

 If you feel that your employer has taken discriminatory or retaliatory actions against you for engaging in the protected activity of requesting a reasonable accommodation due to a pregnancy, asking your employer to respect doctor-prescribed work restrictions, or taking legal pregnancy or baby-bonding leave, please call our office immediately for a FREE, no obligation case review.
 Our pregnancy discrimination lawyer will return your call within 24 hours to discuss whether or not you have a disability discrimination claim that could entitle you to compensation.

-Orange County Employment Law Firm is a boutique law firm in Irvine that is dedicated to helping employees throughout Orange County, including Irvine, Anaheim, Santa Ana, Garden Grove, Huntington Beach, Newport Beach, and Tustin recover money from their employers.
+Orange County Employment Law Firm is a boutique law firm in Newport Beach that is dedicated to helping employees throughout Orange County, including Irvine, Anaheim, Santa Ana, Garden Grove, Huntington Beach, Newport Beach, and Tustin recover money from their employers.
 Because of our small size, low overhead costs and limited number of cases, we’re able to offer an intimate and personalized experience tailored to each client’s specific needs, which helps ensure that we maximize their results.
 We’re so confident in our representation that there’s no fee unless we obtain a settlement for you.